 Using WordPress’ own gallery with the old thumbnail grid layout has another advantage: AMP aka Accelerated Mobile Pages.
 These pages are essentially stripped down versions of your full site, and users normally don’t see them – unless they end up on your site through a Google Search result.

-And the three photos are right there – in a spartan, but usable photo viewer that shows them one by one and as big as possible on a small screen.
-The captions are missing, but compared to what Justified Image Grid can do on an AMP page, it’s a lot better.
+WordPress’ won galleries by comparison are rendered into a really simple, spartan, but usable photo viewer that shows them one by one and as big as possible on a small screen.
+The captions are missing, but compared to what third party gallery plugins can do (or rather not do) on an AMP page, it’s an improvement.

 And that’s it.
 If you think I missed something or have any other comments, please just drop me a note, below.